janverschelde/PHCpack/src/doc/source/welcome.rst

    **Incomplete Groebner basis as a preconditioner for polynomial systems**.
    *Journal of Computational and Applied Mathematics* 226(1):2-9, 2009.

+#.
+S. Telen, B. Mourrain, and M. Van Barel:
+   **Solving Polynomial Systems via a Stabilized Representation of Quotient Algebras.** arXiv:1711.04543v1 [math.AG] 13 Nov 2017

+#.
+A. Zachariah and Z. Charles:
+   **Efficiently Finding All Power Flow Solutions to Tree Networks.**
+   In *Fifty-Fifth Annual Allerton Conference.
+Allerton House, UIUC, Illinois, USA.
+October 3-6, 2017*, pages 1107-1114, IEEE, 2017.

 PHCpack was used to develop new homotopy algorithms:

-118. Bo Dong, Bo Yu, and Yan Yu:
+125. Bo Dong, Bo Yu, and Yan Yu:
      **A symmetric and hybrid polynomial system solving method for mixed trigonometric polynomial systems**.
      *Mathematics of Computation* 83(288): 1847-1868, 2014.